Battle of Arzobispo: French offensive

 The Allied strategy had called for General Francisco Javier Venegas and the Spanish Army of La Mancha to prevent the French IV Corps under General of Division Horace François Bastien Sébastiani from reinforcing Joseph's army at Talavera.
 In this, Venegas was completely unsuccessful, but another opportunity opened up.
 With Sébastiani gone from his front, the way to Madrid was almost undefended.
 Though his own army was too crippled to move at the moment, Wellesley hoped that pressure from Venegas' offensive would compel the French to retreat.
 The Army of La Mancha pressed forward to Toledo and Aranjuez on 29 July, but then it unaccountably halted in place until 5 August.
 Dropping off Marshal Claude Perrin Victor's 18,000-man I Corps to watch Wellesley and Cuesta, Joseph pulled back to a position at Illescas where he could move to block either Venegas or Wellesley if necessary.

 Receiving news that 10,000 Portuguese under General Robert Wilson had reached a position behind his northern flank at Escalona, Victor retreated toward Madrid.
 In fact Wilson only had 4,000 Portuguese and Spanish troops and was soon forced to withdraw from his isolated position.
 On 1 August, Wellesley got news that the French were driving a small Spanish force under Marquis Del Reino from its position at the Puerto de Baños, a mountain pass to the north.
 Though Wellesley still believed that the French force was not large, he could not ignore the threat to his supply line to Portugal.
 In fact, Plasencia was captured by the French on the 1st.
-That day, Cuesta detached his 5,000-man 5th Division under Major General L. A. Bassecourt to investigate.
+That day, Cuesta detached his 5,000-man 5th Division under Major General Bassecourt to investigate.
 After a heated debate with Cuesta, Wellesley agreed to move west while the Spanish general defended Talavera against Victor.
 On 3 August Wellesley marched west from Talavera to Oropesa with 18,000 British troops.
 He believed that he and Bassecourt were facing less than 15,000 Frenchmen and hoped to clear them away from his supply lines.
 Instead, the British commander was unwittingly marching into the jaws of Soult's 50,000-man host.